-The committee also deals with the day-to-day management of loans and advances as well as off -balance sheet facilities in accordance with the credit policies of the Bank.
+The committee also deals with the day-to-day management of loans and advances as well as off - balance sheet facilities in accordance with the credit policies of the Bank.

-The committee is chaired by the General Manager in charge of credit.
-Other members are the senior management team, relationship managers, credit Manager, legal officer, and the committee secretary.
+The committee is chaired by the Chief Credit Officer.
+Other members are the senior management team, relationship managers, credit manager, legal officer, and the committee secretary.
 The committee reports to the Board Credit Committee.

-The Committee meets on a monthly basis as per its terms of reference.
+The Committee meets monthly as per its terms of reference.